How to Get a Home Loan in Australia (Without Making Costly Mistakes)

 Most first home buyers are surprised to discover their true borrowing capacity, sometimes higher than expected, sometimes lower.
 The key is knowing your number before you start looking at properties.

 Want to know your real borrowing power in Australia?
-See Your Real Borrowing Power, no credit check required.
+Use our borrowing power calculator or book a strategy call, no credit check required.

 Common factors that reduce borrowing power include: